 Immigrant Heritage Month

-Immigrant Heritage Month is organized by Welcome.us, a nonprofit organization.
-The initiative is a collaboration of community organizations, elected officials, corporations, artists, and thought leaders to gather and share inspirational stories of American immigrants.
+Immigrant Heritage Month is powered by FWD.us, a bipartisan political organization that fights for immigration and criminal justice system rights.
+The campaign is a collaboration of community organizations, elected officials, corporations, artists, and thought leaders to gather and share inspirational stories of American immigrants.

-CitizenPath joins a list of partners that includes companies such as Facebook and Walmart, and a plethora of non-profit organizations like FWD.us, Immigration Advocates Network, and United We Dream.
-Even the White House got involved.
+CitizenPath joins a list of partners that includes companies such as Facebook and Telemundo, and a plethora of non-profit organizations like Project Citizenship and CLINIC.

 Immigration is Entrepreneurial